-In selecting securities for the Fund, the Adviser seeks securities providing relatively high current income.
-In making purchase and sales decisions for the Fund, the Adviser considers its economic outlook and interest rate forecast, as well as its evaluation of a security's credit quality, yield, maturity, liquidity and the security's sector.
+In selecting securities for the Fund, Sit Investment Associates, Inc. (the "Adviser") seeks securities providing high current income relative to yields currently available in the market.
+In making purchase and sales decisions for the Fund, the Adviser considers its economic outlook and interest rate forecast, as well as its evaluation of a security's prepayment risk, yield, maturity, and liquidity.

-The Adviser attempts to maintain an average effective duration for the portfolio of approximately 0 to 2 years.
-The Adviser's duration target within this range is based on its interest rate forecast.
+The Adviser attempts to maintain an average effective duration for the portfolio of approximately 0 to 5 years.
 Duration is a measure of total price sensitivity relative to changes in interest rates.
 For example, if interest rates rise by 1%, the market value of a security with an effective duration of 3 years would decrease by 3%, with all other factors being constant.
-Portfolios with shorter durations are typically less sensitive to changes in interest rates.
-The Adviser currently hedges the Fund's duration by investing in interest rate futures and options, but not in excess of 5% of the Fund's net assets.
+Portfolios with longer durations are typically more sensitive to changes in interest rates.
+The Adviser may hedge the Fund's duration by investing in interest rate futures and options, but not in excess of 5% of the Fund's net assets.

-The Fund's dollar-weighted average maturity will, under normal market conditions, range between 5 and 10 years.
+The Fund's dollar-weighted average maturity will, under normal market conditions, range between 15 and 25 years.
 However, since the Fund's securities are subject to various types of call provisions which make their expected average lives shorter than their stated maturity dates, the Adviser believes that the Fund's average effective duration is a more accurate measure of the Fund's price sensitivity to changes in interest rates than the Fund's dollar-weighted average maturity.